Dementias Platform UK

-The DPUK is directed by Dr John Gallacher at the University of Cardiff, together with an executive team of investigators drawn from seven universities (Cambridge, Edinburgh, Imperial College London (ICL), Oxford, Newcastle, University College London (UCL) and Swansea), including the UCL-based MRC Unit for Lifelong Health and Ageing.
+The DPUK is directed by Professor John Gallacher at the University of Oxford, together with an executive team of investigators drawn from seven universities (Cambridge, Cardiff, Edinburgh, Imperial College London (ICL), Newcastle, University College London (UCL) and Swansea), including the UCL-based MRC Unit for Lifelong Health and Ageing.
 The clinical research infrastructure award links DPUK with further universities, Manchester and Bristol.

 About the UK Dementias Platform (DPUK)

 The aim of the DPUK is to accelerate research progress and develop knowledge leading to new drug treatments and other therapies that could prevent or delay the onset and progression of dementias.

 The DPUK is creating the world’s largest population study for use in dementias research, bringing together two million participants aged 50 and over, from 22 existing study groups within the UK.
 Included are people from the general population, people known to be at-risk of developing dementia, and people diagnosed with early-stage dementia.

 By adding to information that we already know about the participants (such as their diet, exercise habits and previous infections) we hope to identify cognitive, genetic, physiological and imaging measures (biomarkers) to understand who is at risk of developing dementia and why the progression of dementia varies from person to person.